 The raw data collected by the reconnaissance teams primarily consisted of the photographs and basic damage ratings.
 This raw database was built out using a robust data enrichment and quality control (DEQC) process that aggregated the various data sources together to extract key information from the raw data and associate it with public records to ensure a complete, quality-controlled database is available for further data analysis.
-The quality assessment and quality control stages are composed of five stages shown in.
+Each record in the final database will have up to 99 fields associated with, described in the sections below.
+The quality assessment and quality control stages are composed of five stages shown in Table 1 .
 These quality control stages are completed by following the described methodology in the next sections.